MicrosoftDocs/cpp-docs/docs/code-quality/build-reliable-secure-programs.md

 **Summary**

 Black box tests don't rely on knowing the tested component's inner workings.
-Black box tests are designed to test the end-to-end functionality of the features in the product at at any layer or level.
+Black box tests are designed to test the end-to-end functionality of the features in the product at any layer or level.
 Black box tests can be functional tests, UI tests, performance tests, and integration tests.
 Black box tests are valuable for measuring general reliability and functional correctness, and ensuring that the product behaves as expected.

 **Relation to other sections**